prpaskov/publicationBot/README.md

 ## Usage
 Initiate class pubBot from publicationBot, specifying the model (claude, chatgpt, or gemini) and, optionally, version, and temperature.
 The function write_paper takes in details for the paper premise and outputs a dictionary that contains each paper section, along with the full text and formatted full text.
+See run.py for an example of use.

+## tbc